 Alan Journet, Co-facilitator, Southern Oregon Climate Action Now

-After years of persuading us that Fossil (Natural) Gas is ‘the clean fossil fuel,’ the gas companies have come up with a new campaign.
+After years of persuading us that Methane (Natural) Gas is ‘the clean fossil fuel,’ the gas companies have come up with a new campaign.
 This campaign is designed to convince us that they have a new improved replacement for natural gas: just as the misnomer for fossil gas is ‘natural’ gas, creating the impression of a benign, even healthful fuel, so the new terms ‘Renewable Natural Gas’ and Green Hydrogen create the impression of a fuel that is environmentally benign, or even healthful.
-They are, however, no panacea!
+They are, however, potentially more threatening!

 Note that this discussion is not about CNG (Compressed Natural Gas) used as a transportation fuel and for other purposes.
 CNG is simply gas (whether shale-fracked fossil gas or RNG / biogas) that is transported in and released from high pressure containers for combustion.
 CNG suffers from all the drawbacks of the basic fossil gas or RNG that is compressed.